MathKlim/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

                             )
 ```

-_task='classification'_ defines the experiment type which in this case is classification.
+* task='classification' defines the experiment type which in this case is classification.

-_primary_metric='accuracy', accuracy as the primary metric, which is the classical metric to use for a classfication task, although not the only one (AUC, precision, recall, F1-score, etc.).
+* primary_metric='accuracy', accuracy as the primary metric, which is the classical metric to use for a classfication task, although not the only one (AUC, precision, recall, F1-score, etc.).

-_n_cross_validations=5_ sets how many cross validations to perform, based on the same number of folds (number of subsets).
-As one cross-validation could result in overfit, we chose 5 folds for cross-validation; thus the metrics are calculated with the average of the 5 validation metrics.
+* n_cross_validations=5 sets how many cross validations to perform, based on the same number of folds (number of subsets), we chose 5 folds for cross-validation.
+The metrics are calculated with the average of the 5 validation metrics.

 ***
 ## Pipeline comparison